 Ochir Mandzhikov, a Yandex spokesman in Moscow, declined to comment, as did Irina Efremova, an Apple spokeswoman in Moscow.

 The iOS 6 system will be available for download on Sept.
 19. Cupertino, California-based Apple said today orders for the iPhone 5 topped two million units in the first 24 hours.

 The company dropped using Google’s applications including Google Maps and YouTube because Google’s Android software helps other smartphone producers to compete with Apple.

-Other partners Apple is working with on maps include Yelp Inc. (YELP), TomTom NV (TOM2), as well as China’s AutoNavi Holdings Ltd.
+Other partners Apple is working with on maps include Yelp Inc. (YELP:US), TomTom NV (TOM2), as well as China’s AutoNavi Holdings Ltd.

 “In summer, Apple showed how third-party services like Yelp on the U.S. can be integrated into its Maps application,” said Vladislav Zavyalov, a marketing manager at re:Store Retail Group, an official seller of Apple gadgets with 94 stores in Russia and Europe.
 “The same in Russia: if Maps doesn’t show you enough information, you may use Yandex.Maps.”